 Day 9: Hoi An.
 Sightseeing day.

 Those who wish can ride up to My Khe beach, where US marines first landed.
-Otherwise, enjoy a free day to explore Hoi An by foot or by motorbike taxi.
+Otherwise, enjoy a free day to explore Hoi An on foot or by motorbike taxi.
 With fine wining and dining (including a range of Hoi An specialties), impressive architecture, fantastic tailoring, endless shopping, and a glorious beach, there is no shortage of activities to indulge in.
-This is the most relaxing days of this 13 Days Ho Chi Minh Trail By Motorbike.
+This is the most relaxing day of this 13 Days Ho Chi Minh Trail By Motorbike.
 (B, L, D)

 Day 10: Hoi An – Kon Tum (~290 km, ~9 h)

 We strike back up to the mountains before rejoining the Trail at Phuoc Son (also known as Kham Duc).
 From there we head up the towering Lo So Pass, passing through remote areas thinly populated by people of the Ba Na ethnicity.
 Then edging close to the border with Laos, where a number of Trail arteries crossed over in Laos, we continue on to Kon Tum.

 Day 11: Kon Tum – Buon Ma Thuot (~240 km, ~8 h)

 In the morning we head south through the Central Highlands, passing Pleiku and then the Ia Drang valley battlefield, before continuing onto Buon Ma Thuot (also known as Buon Me Thuot), the city where northern forces launched their final assault on the then Saigon.
 Buon Ma Thuot produces the most and also the best coffee products in Vietnam.

 Overnight in Buon Ma Thuot.
 (B, L, D)

 Day 12: Buon Ma Thuot – Nha Trang (~190 km, ~7 h)